 The Group strictly complied with relevant laws, regulations and measures, in relation to solid waste management, including the Law on the Prevention and Control of Environmental Pollution by Solid Wastes of the PRC, the National Catalogue of Hazardous Wastes, the Measures on the Prevention and Control of Environmental Pollution of Hazardous Chemical Waste, and the Measures on the Management of Hazardous Waste Manifests.
-During the Reporting Period, new waste management system has been formulated to ensure proper disposal of waste.
+Waste management system has been put in place to ensure proper disposal of waste.
 We divide the waste generated during production and operation into production waste, household waste and office waste.
 In previous years, the non-hazardous wastes of our Group were mainly household wastes that were disposed of by the property management group of the building.
-However, due to the project construction of Qiaoxin from 2020 to 2021, the construction wastes generated mainly include steel bars, ordinary muck and construction waste were transported out of the factory by the builder.
+The first phase of project construction of Qiaoxin factory was carrying out from 2020 to 2021, which had been completed substantially, and the construction wastes generated mainly include steel bars, ordinary muck and construction wastes.
+The steel bars were recycled by the construction contractor, and the ordinary muck and construction waste were transported out of the factory by the builder.
+No construction/demolition waste was generated in 2022, as the tender for the construction of Qiaoxin factory had not yet been initiated as of the end of 2022.

 In addition to solid wastes generated during construction, the wastes we mainly disposed of were "distiller grains" and "vinegar residue" generated in the production process of alcohol and vinegar.
+The Group has entered into cooperation with a local swine farm company, under which, distiller grains and vinegar residue will be recycled and sold to the company for the production of pig feed.
 As vinegar was still in trial production during the Reporting Period, the only waste was "distiller grains".
 The Group plans to recycle distiller grains as fertilisers, feeds, etc., and is actively communicating with relevant units and surrounding farmers.
 Solid waste such as plastic, metal waste and paper made up a relatively small portion of our total waste.
 Our hazardous waste is mainly office electronic waste such as ink cartridges, toner cartridges and ribbons.
 In order to properly dispose of hazardous wastes, all used ink cartridges and toner cartridges we collected were returned to suppliers for recycling.